Pools, spas and safety barriers

 All pools and/or spas must be registered with council.
 Use the Pool/Spa Registration form to complete your registration.

-For more information on why you need to register your pool and/or spa, visit our Pool Registration page.
+For more information on how and why you need to register your pool and/or spa, visit our Pool Registration page.

-A building permit is required for the construction of all safety barriers, and all types of pools and spas capable of holding more than 300mm of water in depth.
-A permit is also required if you are installing new or altering any part of a swimming pool or spa safety barrier (other than maintenance of hinges, latches, etc)
+A building permit is required for the construction of all pool and spa safety barriers, and for all types of pools and spas capable of holding more than 300mm of water in depth.
+A building permit is also required if you are installing new or altering any part of a swimming pool or spa safety barrier (other than maintenance of hinges, latches, etc)

-Specific regulations apply to barriers, fences, gates, catches, latches and self closing devices.
+Specific regulations apply to pool and spa barriers, fences, gates, catches, latches and self closing devices.
 They must meet Australian standards which are outlined on the Victorian Building Authority page.

 All safety barriers must be well maintained to ensure children are restricted access to the pool and spa area - Infringements apply to pool and spa barriers that have not been maintained.

 If you'd like a response from us, please give us your email address.